pockerman/qubit-notes/ml/2026-05-10-Machine-Learning-Concepts-Part-2.md

 As its name suggests, a  confusion matrix is a table.
 It is  used to evaluate the performance of a classification model.
 It compares the predicted labels with the actual labels, telling how well the model is performing and what types of errors it makes.

-Specifically, we log two types of counters (for a binary classification problem)
+Specifically, we log four types of counters (for a binary classification problem)

 - True Positives (TP): Correctly predicted positive cases.
 - True Negatives (TN): Correctly predicted negative cases.